jjijack/jellyfin-mpv-shim-mac/README.md

 ## Installation & Usage

 1.  **Download the DMG**: Go to the [Releases page](https://github.com/jjijack/jellyfin-mpv-shim-mac/releases) and download the latest `Jellyfin.Shim.Launcher.Installer.vX.X.X.dmg` file.
-2.  **Install the App**: Open the DMG file, and drag the `Jellyfin Shim Launcher.app` icon onto the `Applications` folder alias.
-3.  **Run the Installer Script**:
+2.  **Run the Installer Script**:
+    * Open the DMG file.
     * Open your **Terminal** application.
     * Type `bash ` (note the space after `bash`).
     * Drag the `install.sh` file from the DMG window into the Terminal window.
     * Press **Enter**.
-The script will guide you through the rest of the process, including asking for your password and prompting you to log in to Jellyfin.
+The script will guide you through installing all dependencies and the initial login setup.
+3.  **Install the App**: After the installer script finishes successfully, drag the `Jellyfin Shim Launcher.app` icon onto the `Applications` folder alias.
-4.  **Launch the App**: Once the installation is complete, you can run `Jellyfin Shim Launcher` from your Applications folder or Launchpad.
+4.  **Launch the App**: You can now run `Jellyfin Shim Launcher` from your Applications folder or Launchpad.

 ### Important Note for First-Time Launch